-Utah: other mosquito-borne disease updates (including chikungunya, dengue, malaria, and zika)
+Utah: other mosquito-borne disease updates

+(including chikungunya, dengue, malaria, and zika)

-This week, there was one new dengue case reported in Utah.
+This week, there were no new travel-associated mosquito-borne disease cases reported in Utah.
 To date in 2023, there have been a total of 13 malaria cases, 7 dengue cases, 1 probable chikungunya case, and 1 zika case reported in Utah-all of these were acquired out of country and considered travel-associated cases.